11 Simple Ways to Learn Spanish For Free

 Spanish and Go is a language-learning channel hosted by Jim and May.
 They are a married couple, and Jim is from the US while May is from Colima in Mexico.
 Together they share Spanish learning lessons and tips as well as travel inspiration.

-This channel is excellent for beginner Spanish speakers as they speak both English and Spanish in the videos.
+This channel is excellent for beginner Spanish speakers, as they speak both English and Spanish in the videos.
 Jim and May speak very clearly and add visuals to highlight key phrases they want to teach you as they go.

 My other favorite channel is Alan X El Mundo.
 Alan is a travel vlogger from Mexico City who is constantly traveling the world and sharing incredible videos about his experiences.